SusanneJandl/bachelors_thesis/chapters/5-implementation.typ

 === Tools and models
 ==== Ollama

-helps to manage large language models and provides a models, a chat and an embedding endpoint in an API that runs on localhost.
+Ollama helps to manage large language models and provides a models, a chat and an embedding endpoint in an API that runs on localhost.
 It is available for Windows, Linux and MacOS.
 Ollama improves the usage of hardware by detecting gpu if available and carrying out tasks on available resources.
 It supports the upload and download of LLMs and includes a simple console chat function.

 The usage of Ollama is quite simple.
 It has to be downloaded and installed.
-To activate it is necessary to open a terminal and enter the command ''ollama serve''.
+To activate it is necessary to open a terminal and enter the command "ollama serve".